 The main board is a combined F3 flight controller, Betaflight OSD, FrSky/FlySky radio receiver, and 4-in-1 ESC.
 That’s quite a lot to pack into a small board, though we’re seeing it with more frequency now.
 The F3 chip is preflashed with Betaflight 3.3, so it’s greatly configurable and supports many of the latest features.
 The hardware includes both voltage and current sensing.
 The ESCs are full-fledged BLHeli_S, complete with features like DShot (with self-calibration) and turtle mode.

 There’s a pretty big gotcha with this AIO board: I found it very susceptible to software failure that would cause the system to lock up.
-This appears to happen when you’ve under-volted the FC.
 The OSD stops updating, (but stays visible along with the camera picture transmitted through the VTx,) but the craft becomes completely unresponsive.
 Each time this happened, the motors would all stop dead, so fortunately it never caused any fly-aways.
 The only way to fix the problem was to reboot with a power cycle.
-Under-volting the FC was all too common because of high power draw during flight.
-This is literally how every one of my test flights ended.
+The issue was all too common; this is literally how every one of my test flights ended.

 The camera and VTx are average.
 I didn’t test them extensively because of issues with flight noted below, but nothing really stood out—good or bad.
 The picture was good enough, and the video signal was about what I would expect from 25mW and a linear antenna.
 Both camera and VTx are smaller than the boards we’ve gotten used to seeing atop micro quads.
 The OSD appears to give you access to control VTx settings, but doesn’t actually do anything.
 You’ll have to change settings using a physical button on the VTx backpack board mounted behind the camera.
 As it turns out, the included screwdriver is a beneficial tool here—you’ll need something that can fit inside the tiny canopy slots in order to press the button.
 You’d better have pretty exceptional eyesight if you want to know what channel you’re on just by looking at it.
 Stick to Raceband (which mine was on by default) and just change the channel so you can use your goggles to confirm you’ve hit the right one.